Product ConsultantKardderStrategy Delivered

 01

-Discovery: baseline metrics + message testing
+Discovery: baseline metrics and message testing

 02

-Build: tracking plan + event ops checklist
+Build: tracking plan and event ops checklist

 03

-Launch: campus activations + partnerships
+Launch: campus activations and partnerships

 04